Code-Institute-Submissions/CookBook-29/README.md

 * I want to see the recipes even if I don't have registered.
 * The web application has to be user friendly.
 * Visually appealing web application.

+### **User Stories**

+* As a user, I would like to be able to register for the web application so I can have my personal environment.
+* As a user, I want to login after I created an account and see my previous inserted information.
+* As a user, I want to be able to search recipes per cuisine.
+* As a user, I want a dashboard that shows the lasts recipes added.
+* As a user, I want a dashboard that shows how many recipes per category.
+* As a user, I want to see the recipes without log in.
+* As a user, I want the web application to be easy to use.
+* As a user, I want the process to add / edit / delete info to be easy.